On this page

 Striking a balance between our conservation, economic and cultural needs domestically and on the world stage is challenging.
 MFAT represents New Zealand in global talks, alongside other agencies like the Department of Conservation (DOC), the Ministry for Primary Industries (MPI) and the Ministry of Māori Development Te Puni Kōkiri.

-The CBD considers all living things from three perspectives:
+The Convention considers all living things from three perspectives:

 - preserving and conserving species